SnowJuli/pwd-manager/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: 'new feature'
-assignees: ''
+assignees: 'SnowLeoo'

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**What Feature would you like to get implemented**
-A clear and concise description of what you want to happen.
+A good description of what Feature you are missing.

-**Describe alternatives you've considered**
+**Maybe provide Resources for Implemetation**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise info of resources that could be helpful.

-**Additional context**
+**Additional infos**
 Add any other context or screenshots about the feature request here.